 If considering a private student loan to assist with covering your outstanding balance, please allow up to 4-6 weeks for processing.

-Yes, if changes are made to the student's financial aid, a revised award letter is sent to incoming freshman.
+Yes, if changes are made to the student's financial aid, a revised aid offer is sent to incoming freshman.
 Current students will receive an email.

-Your award may be affected by many factors, including changes in Federal, State, or institutional regulations, or the number of credits for which you enroll.
-If additional Carroll aid—for example athletic aid—is received after the initial award offer, need-based Carroll aid may be reduced or cancelled.
+Your aid offer may be affected by many factors, including changes in Federal, State, or institutional regulations, or the number of credits for which you enroll.
+If additional Carroll aid—for example athletic aid—is received after the initial aid offer, need-based Carroll aid may be reduced or cancelled.

 The Higher Education Act of 1965 as amended (HEA) suspends aid eligibility for students who have been convicted under federal or state law of the sale or possession of drugs, if the offense occurred during a period of enrollment for which the student was receiving federal student aid.